jedrichards/es6/README.md

 f(1); // 1 2
 ```

-> Default parameters can be defined anywhere in the parameter set.
+Passing in `undefined` will cause the default value to be used.
+Passing in `null` however will not cause the default value to be used.

 ```js
 function f (a=1,b=2) {